abilandz/PH8124/Lecture_6/Lecture_6.md

 ce9.dat
 ```

-Finally, we mention the flag '-r', which will force **grep** to search for specified patterns recursively in all specified directories, their subdirectories, etc. Generic syntax is:
+Finally, we mention the flag '-r', which will force **grep** to search for specified patterns recursively in all files of specified directories, their subdirectories, etc. Generic syntax is:

 ```bash
 grep -r somePattern dir1 dir2 ...